 - An auditors’ report – unless a company qualifies for exemption.

 - Notes to the accounts.

 Small companies that qualify for exemption may file abridged accounts.

 2. Confirmation statement

 A confirmation statement should be prepared for Companies House at least once every 12 months.
 This is a report that confirms important company details at a certain date, including: the registered office address, directors’ details, SIC codes, information about shares and shareholders, and the details held on your PSC register.

-With the exception of shareholders’ details, SIC codes and PSC information, you must tell Companies House about any changes to your company details as soon as possible.
-Changes to share capital, shareholders’ details, SIC codes and PSC information should be reported when you file a confirmation statement.
+With the exception of shareholders’ details and SIC codes, you must tell Companies House about any changes to your company details as soon as possible, although it is considered good practice to do so in any case.
+Changes to share capital, shareholders’ details, and SIC codes and should be reported when you file a confirmation statement.